kasia-omm/art-sea/README.md

 <a href="/assets/images/bug1.png">Bug 1</a> FIX THIS IMAGE AS IT DOESN'T SHOW

 Bug was fixed by temporarily commenting out code copied from main page info section in the services.html section.
 I then realised that the codes for the <nav></nav> section contained spaces and services.html page name started with Capital letter.
 After correcting all those, services.html page started working again.

+<em>Note: I realised that website is not deployed and link is breaking each time I open the portal.
+This bug will need to be fixed once the website is deployed.</em>

 ### Bug 2